dart-lang/language/working/2364 - primary constructors/feature-specification.md

   Point(this.x, this.y);
 }

-// Using a primary header constructor. class Point(var int x, var int y);
+// Using a declaring header constructor (aka primary constructor). class Point(var int x, var int y);

-// Using a primary body constructor. class Point {
+// Using a declaring body constructor. class Point {
   this(var int x, var int y);
 }
 ```

 These examples will serve as an illustration of the proposed syntax, but
-they will also illustrate the semantics of the primary constructor
+they will also illustrate the semantics of the declaring constructor
 declarations, because those declarations work exactly the same as the
 declarations using the current syntax.